If you are interested in growing mango trees, then you’ve come to the right place.

 A soil test is a great investment because the results will give a more accurate picture of how and what we should be fertilizing with.
 That is because blindly applying fertilizers can result in excess levels of nutrients.

 While excess levels of nutrients sounds like a good thing, it can actually have a detrimental effect on the health of our mango tree.
 That is because excess levels of specific nutrients can result in other nutrients being “locked up” and not being accessible to the tree.
-Below is a table showing the impact of excessive nutrients on other nutrients:

 In Excess… | Ties Up… |